-2.1 Basis preparation
+2.1 Basis of preparation

-The Group prepares statutory financial statements in the Korean language in accordance with Korean International Financial Reporting Standards ("KIFRS") enacted by the Act on External Audit of Stock Companies.
+The Group prepares statutory financial statements in the Korean language in accordance with International Financial Reporting Standards as adopted by the Republic of Korea("KIFRS") enacted by the Act on External Audit of Stock Companies.
 The accompanying consolidated financial statements have been translated into English from the Korean language financial statements.
 In the event of any differences in interpreting the consolidated financial statements or the independent auditor's report thereon, the Korean version, which is used for regulatory reporting purposes, shall prevail.

-The consolidated financial statements have been prepared on a historical cost basis, except for financial instruments and others that have been measured at fair value.
-The consolidated financial statements are presented in Korean won in thousands and all values are rounded to the nearest millions, except when otherwise indicated.
+The consolidated financial statements have been prepared on a historical cost basis, except for derivative instruments and debt and equity instruments that have been measured at fair value.
+The consolidated financial statements are presented in Korean won (KRW or \(\pm\)) and all values are rounded to the nearest millions, except when otherwise indicated.